khannashiv/Kubernetes-Practice/Configmap-and-secret/implementation.md

 - `/etc/foo/db-port`
 - `/etc/foo/db-url`
 - The content of each file is the value of the key.
-- Changes to the ConfigMap are reflected inside the pod/container without a restart.
-(But you must update the ConfigMap in Kubernetes using `kubectl apply -f <path-2-configmap-file>`, not just updating the content of YAML file.)
+- Changes to the ConfigMap are reflected inside the pod/container without a restart. ( But you must update the ConfigMap in Kubernetes using `kubectl apply -f <path-2-configmap-file>`, not just updating the content (say changing db_port / db_user_name / db_connection_string / any other field) of YAML file.)

 ---